-AG Mortgage Investment Trust, Inc. is a newly formed Maryland corporation that will invest in, acquire and manage a diversified portfolio of residential mortgage assets, other real estate-related securities and financial assets, which we refer to as our target assets.
-We will be externally managed by AG REIT Management, LLC, or our Manager, a newly formed subsidiary of Angelo, Gordon & Co., L.P., or Angelo, Gordon, a privately-held, SEC-registered investment adviser with approximately \$23 billion under management as of March 31, 2011.
+AG Mortgage Investment Trust, Inc. is a Maryland real estate investment trust focused on investing in, acquiring and managing a diversified portfolio of residential mortgage assets, other real estate-related securities and financial assets, which we refer to as our target assets.
+We are externally managed by AG REIT Management, LLC, or our Manager, a subsidiary of Angelo, Gordon & Co., L.P., or Angelo, Gordon, a privately-held, SEC-registered investment adviser with approximately \$22 billion under management as of September 30, 2011.

-This is our initial public offering and no public market currently exists for our common stock.
-We are offering 5,500,000 shares of our common stock as described in this prospectus.
-Our common stock has been approved for listing on the New York Stock Exchange under the symbol "MITT."
+We are offering 4,000,000 shares of our common stock as described in this prospectus.
+Our common stock is traded on the New York Stock Exchange under the symbol "MITT."
+The last reported sale price of our common stock on the NYSE was \$19.60 on January 17, 2012.